Octadira/shortlinker-mcp/README.md

-# shortlinker-mcp
+# Shortlinker MCP

+A secure Model Context Protocol (MCP) server for the Shortlinker service using Vercel Postgres (Neon).

-MCP server for Shortlinker (Neon/Vercel Postgres) with secure HTTP JSON-RPC endpoint protected by Bearer token.
-No DB secrets exposed to clients.
-Includes local stdio mode and deployment docs.
+- Secure HTTP JSON-RPC endpoint protected by Bearer token (no DB secrets to clients)
+- Local STDIO mode for development
+- Clean separation from the shortlink web app and domain

+See mcp-server/README.md for full setup.